Why the backlash against Silicon Valley?

 But the shift cannot be reduced to the shift between two contrasting presidents.
 Think, for example, how the use of social media was hailed for its role in the ‘Arab Spring’ of 2011.
 One left-wing writer was typical of many when he described the upsurge in Egypt as ‘a revolution planned on Facebook, organised on Twitter and broadcast to the world via YouTube’.

 The backlash against Silicon Valley is taking many forms.
 For example, many have argued that the monopoly power of Silicon Valley enables it to distort fair competition and undermine democracy.
 The European Commission has fined Google €2.4bn (£2.1bn) for anti-competitive practices.
 And in Germany, a new Net Enforcement Law (NetzDG) means that fines of up to €50m can be imposed on platforms that fail to remove ‘hate speech’ promptly.
-Meanwhile, in Britain the allegedly damaging impact of social media on children has been one of many lines of attack by critics.
-The Children’s Commissioner has called for social-media giants to be made more transparent and accountable in the wake of numerous reports about cyber-bullying, grooming and the damaging effects on mental health.
+Meanwhile in Britain, the allegedly damaging impact of social media on children has been one of many lines of attack by critics.

 Questions to consider

-1) To what extent has opinion towards Silicon Valley shifted over the past year or so?
+1) To what extent has opinion towards Silicon Valley shifted over the past couple of years or so?
 Is it fair to talk of a ‘techlash’?

-2) What are the main factors driving any shift?
+2) What are the main factors driving this shift?

-4) What factors underlie the popularity of social media with the public?
+3) What factors underlie the popularity of social media among the public?

-6) How would you assess the case for more stringent regulation of key Silicon Valley companies (eg, Amazon, Facebook and Google) on the grounds that they are monopolies?
-For example, that there are ‘network effects’ that means it is difficult to compete with established leaders in the field.
+5) How would you assess the case for more stringent regulation of key Silicon Valley companies - for example, Amazon, Facebook and Google - on the grounds that they are monopolies?
+For example, that there are ‘network effects’ which means it is difficult to compete with established leaders in the field.

 journalist; author, Ferraris for All: in defence of economic progress and Cowardly Capitalism